Meghan, Duchess of Sussex: Patronages and interests

-From January 2019 to February 2021 Meghan was patron of London's National Theatre and the Association of Commonwealth Universities.
+From January 2019 to February 2021, Meghan was patron of London's National Theatre and the Association of Commonwealth Universities.
 She continued her role as the private patron of Mayhew until 2022.
 She remains a private patron of Smart Works.
 From March 2019 to February 2021, she was the vice president of The Queen's Commonwealth Trust.
 Until February 2021, periodically, online QCT chat sessions were conducted and uploaded to YouTube for general public viewing.
 In October 2019, along with other members of the royal family, Meghan voiced a Public Health England announcement, for the "Every Mind Matters" mental health program.

 In 2019 Meghan was a contributor and guest editor for the September issue of British Vogue and highlighted the works of 15 women from different areas, who were described as "Forces for Change".
 Edward Enninful, editor-in-chief of the British Vogue, later revealed that the issue had become the "fastest-selling issue in the history of British Vogue".
 In the same issue, it was announced that she had collaborated with a number of British fashion houses and stores to launch a capsule collection, called The Smart Set, in September 2019 to benefit the charity Smart Works.
 The collection sought to help "unemployed and disadvantaged women", through selling items "on a one-for-one basis, meaning an item is donated for each item purchased".
-Taking advantage of "the Meghan effect" (driving consumer purchases), in 10 days the collection provided a year's worth of clothes for the charity.
+Taking advantage of the "Meghan Markle effect" (driving consumer purchases), in 10 days the collection provided a year's worth of clothes for the charity.